-Like any bird enthusiast, I look forward to the change of seasons to enjoy migrating birds.
-But contending with the harsh winter weather where I live in the northeast makes a hand warmer a must-have item when grabbing a pair of binoculars or camera to see parades of amazing high-flying travelers.
+Like any bird enthusiast, I look forward to the change of seasons to enjoy migrating birds, but contending with the harsh winter weather where I live in the northeast makes a hand warmer a must-have item to see parades of amazing high-flying travelers.

 I don’t let the below zero temps derail my mission to see birds.
 Instead, I prepare.

 Once when intoBirds was leading a bird walk in New Canaan, Connecticut, in 20-degree temperatures, my hand hands became so cold I didn’t have feeling in my fingers to move the focusing ring on my binoculars to get a clear view of the birds.

 And I could barely operate my camera’s shutter when we came across two Red-tailed Hawks.